 The recent storms were severe enough to activate the flood gates on Washington Boulevard Sunday.

-Some powerful storms moved through the area on Tuesday, but more of the same is expected today.
+Some strong storms moved through the area overnight and more are on the way.